 A new scandal is brewing in the privacy of internet based apps users, this time with Gmail customers.
 Google, a division of Alphabet, said about a year ago that it have stopped searching through users email for information to personalize advertisements, but it didn’t do the same with software developers, according to a examination of Wall Street Journal.

 People using Gmail that have signed up for different services, like shopping price comparisons, allowed unwillingly the app to scan their inbox.
+Users have been looking for Gmail accounts for sale for different purposes.
 The problem is that Google does almost nothing to stop those developers to read their user’s emails.

 One of those companies is Return Path, that collects data from more than two million people that have signed up for one of the free apps using a Gmail, Microsoft or Yahoo email address.
 The scanning is done by computers that can read millions of emails per day, but in order to train the software Return Path employees read about 8,000 emails to help the app see what they need.